la2050/archive/_projects/2015/young-ethnographers-fostering-youth-development-through-the-promise-zone-survey.md

 'In one sentence, please describe what your organization does': >- The Promise Zone Partnership is building healthy neighborhoods by connecting our efforts and resources to empower families.
-'In one to three sentences, please describe your proposal.': >- The Los Angeles Promise Zone Initiative led by Mayor Eric Garcetti’s Office tests innovative ideas for neighborhood revitalization.
-This project will make LA the “best place to connect” by providing Promise Zone youth with a summer job as Young Ethnographers.
-Over the course of 8 weeks next summer, they will engage their neighbors in an assessment of quality of life to guide decision-making within local government and measure how the Promise Zone is improving lives.
 Where will you be working?:
   - Central LA
 How do you plan to use these resources to make change?: